evert/evert.github.com/_posts/2016/2016-07-26-rest-is-in-the-eye-of-the-beholder.md

 4. Therefore good API's must be hypermedia-driven.

 I've seen many people fall for this logic trap, not realizing that it's based on a false assumption.
 REST is not popular.
-Someting that's not quite REST is popular and everybody just calls it that.
+Something that's not quite REST is popular and everybody just calls it that.

 We don't have a good popular term to describe simple web API's though, which